MicrosoftDocs/bing-docs/bing-docs/bing-image-search/how-to/trending-images.md

 ## Query parameters

-The only query parameter that you should pass is the *mkt* parameter, which you set to the market where the results come from.
-Typically, this is the market where the user is making the request from.
+The only query parameter that you should pass is the *mkt* parameter.
+Set to the market where the results come from, which is typically the market where the user is making the request from.

 You can ignore all other parameters listed in [Query parameters](../reference/query-parameters.md).